This program is not available to international students who intend to apply for a student visa to undertake this program.

 All elective coursework subjects are delivered online.

-Please note that the Learning Intensive will run for five (5) days.
+Please note that the Learning Intensive will be currently fully online.

 Academic entry requirements